06 Nov Discover how ‘Shift left’ is taking Customer Service to the next level.

 A shift left strategy is of paramount importance to remain as close as possible to the customer.
 It’s about using automation for low-level repetitive tasks, getting access to the experts much faster when they are needed and providing greater productivity and efficiency throughout the process – which ultimately enables the provision of excellent customer service.

 Ricoh are already implementing a shift left strategy.
 Our multi-function printers allow for remote support and have a wealth of tools and web guides accessible from their smart panels.
-We’ve also once again been awarded the Customer Service Excellence Award for our contact centre.
+And our Managed Print and Automation Services provide a gateway to a high-performing digital workspace for you business.

-If you would like to find out more about shift left or our customer service approach, feel free to drop me a line on LinkedIn or if you would like to find out how to create an office that is ready for the digital age, tailored to your workforces’ unique needs and agile enough to respond to new processes and technology, check out our Essential Guide to Creating an Optimal Office.
+If you would like to find out more about shift left or our customer service approach, feel free to drop me a line on LinkedIn or read our guide to find our how to accelerate your digital workspace transformation.